Saint Gregory at Prayer

+History

 It was commissioned by cardinal Anton Maria Salviati for the personal chapel he had had built at San Gregorio al Celio in Rome.
 It can thus only date to between his becoming commendatory abbot of the Camaldolese monastery at San Gregorio al Celio in 1600 and his death in 1602.
 The saint is shown looking towards a wall of the chapel on which then hung an icon of the Virgin Mary, an overlapping of imaginary and real space which involves the viewer in the space and time of the event shown in the painting and made the painting one of the earliest examples of Baroque illusionism.

 The work was seized by French occupying forces in 1798 – its gap at San Gregorio has been filled by an anonymous copy of the work.
 However, whilst it was en route to Paris, Vincenzo Camuccini somehow acquired it in Genoa and sent it to Britain.
 There it was sold to a Lord Radstock and later entered the collections at Bridgewater House in London.
 It and many other works, including others by Annibale, were destroyed in May 1941 during the London Blitz.

+Description

+The entire Salviati chapel reproduces this event: the praying Saint Gregory that dominated Annibale's panel, placed above the altar, was oriented (like today's copy) towards the left wall of the room, the wall on which is the Marian image of the miracle (what is visible now of this icon is the result of heavy, almost complete, late medieval repainting).

+It was perhaps this compositional choice that inspired, a few years later, Rubens in the creation of the Triptych of the Vallicella, another text of fundamental importance for the nascent Baroque illusionism.
+Rubens, in fact, distanced the two side panels, with figures of saints, from the central panel, placed on the church's high altar.
+The side panels are therefore oriented toward the central panel, within which there is, again, an ancient and venerated icon, towards which the devout gazes of Saint Gregory the Great (another point of contact with the lost Celio panel) and Saint Domitilla are directed.

+Annibale's desire to abolish the separation from physical reality was further emphasized by the strong projection of the cushion on which the praying saint kneels, which protrudes from the painted panel.
+This detail is associated with the famous detail of the stool in Caravaggio's "The Inspiration of Saint Matthew," which seems almost ready to fall off the canvas.
+Given the contemporaneity of the two paintings, it is believed that this similarity is not accidental and that it should be ascribed to the comparison between Annibale and Caravaggio that was taking place in those years on the Roman art scene.